lake-wg/edhoc/draft-ietf-lake-edhoc.md

       PRK_4x3m = Extract( nonce, PRK_4x3m )
 ~~~~~~~~~~~

-The EDHOC-KeyUpdate takes a nonce as input to guarantee that there are no short cycles.
-The Initiator and the Responder need to agree on the nonce, which can e.g., be a counter or a random number.
+The EDHOC-KeyUpdate takes a nonce as input to guarantee that there are no short cycles and to enable binding of the updated PRK_4x3m to some event that triggered the keyUpdate.
+The Initiator and the Responder need to agree on the nonce, which can e.g., be a counter or a random number such as a hash.
 While the KeyUpdate method provides forward secrecy it does not give as strong security properties as re-running EDHOC, see {{security}}.

 # Message Formatting and Processing {#asym}